UWDIRECT/UWDIRECT.github.io/software.md

 ## Note for Windows 10 users.
 There is a newish feature for Windows 10 that allows you to run Ubuntu apps natively inside of Windows.
 You can get it from the Microsoft Store for free here:
 * (Installation instructions for Ubuntu under Windows 10)[https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6]<br>
-Dave uses this on a Windows 10 machine he has at home and it works great for `git` and other `bash` stuff.
+Students from previous years and related courses (CSE 583 & DATA 515) have used this and it works great for `git` and other `bash` stuff.
 This is a viable option for Windows users but not as well tested at the `gitbash` tools described below.
+Having said that, it is strongly recommended to try this option before `gitbash` below as that tool chain is on a deprecation roadmap.

 ### Alternate tools for Windows
 Windows users should install the Software Carpentry recommended software: